hwguyturnsw/scripts/README.md

 # Useful Scripts
 This repo is where I will store some useful scripts that I made.
 Feel free to use them and I hope this will be helpful for someone.

+# Info
+Read the comments in the scripts.
+These are public versions of my scripts and may need to have variables assigned by YOU in order to work.

 # License
 Free to use and distribute.